children’s dentist Redondo Beach

 A very important way to help prevent tooth decay in young children includes limiting consumption of sugary and acidic drinks, snacks or foods.
 Instead, encourage ‘teeth-friendly’ foods such as cheese, nuts, fruits and vegetables, and teach your child not to share drink bottles or cutlery as this can transfer harmful bacteria.

 Your Child’s First Dental Visit

-Take your child to the kids dentist for their first dental check-up before they are two years old, and then at least once a year every year after that.
-If your child damages their teeth in any way, contact your kids dentist immediately.
+Take your child to the children’s dentist for their first dental check-up before they are two years old, and then at least once a year every year after that.
+If your child damages their teeth in any way, contact your children’s dentist immediately.
 Your children dentist or therapist will be the best source of advice regarding your child’s oral health care.
 They may advise more frequent visits or other preventative measures if they notice that your child is at higher risk of developing tooth decay.
 The good news is that early diagnosis of tooth decay means that treatment can be very conservative and least traumatic for your child.